A patient’s Tummy Tuck diary

 Day 15 – Driving into the sunset

 Today I drove for the first time and felt comfortable.
 The only tip I’d give is make sure the seat is as high as it can go so you don’’t drop too much as you get into the car.
-Asked Mr Richards about the line of pain I felt on Day 6 which still bothered me now and again.
+Asked Aurora Clinics Founder about the line of pain I felt on Day 6 which still bothered me now and again.
 He assured me it was normal as that was the area on the inside where he had placed some stitches.
 My skin on the left hand side where the liposuction happened was shedding – almost peeling like after a sun burn.
 This again was nothing to worry about and I was advised to be gentle until it heals itself.

 My journey’s not yet over, but already I know I made the right decision by going ahead with tummy tuck surgery.
 I’m so looking forward to getting back to full fitness, being able to exercise again – and enjoying my new flat-tummied life.